-In 1856, that is, only two years after he was commissioned assistant surgeon and had devoted much of his leisure time to the study of visual signaling and its development, Myer drafted a memorandum on a new system of visual signaling and obtained a patent on it.
-Two years later, a board appointed by the War Department to study Myer's system reported favorably after some demonstrations by Myer, and, as a result, the War Department fostered a bill in Congress, which gave its approval to the system.
+two years after he was commissioned assistant surgeon In 1856, \\\\ and had devoted much of the leasure time to the spudy of visual signaling and evalopments Myer drafted a memorandum on a new system of visual signaling and obtained a patent on it.
+Two years later, a board, appointed by the War Department to study Myer's systems separted Severable After some demonstrations and his assistants, the War Department fostered a bill in Congress, which his ideas. gave its approval to the eyetem.
 But what is more to the point, Congress appropriated an initial amount of \$2,000 to enable the Army and the War Department to develop the system.
 The money, as stated in the Act was to be used "for the manufacture of purchase of apparatus and equipment for field signaling."
-The act also contained another important provision: it authorized the appointment on the Army staff of one Signal Officer with the rank, pay, and allowances of a major of cavalry.
-On 2 July 1860, "Assistant Surgeon Albert J. Myer (was appointed) to be Signal Officer, with the rank of Major, 27 June 1860, to fill an original vacancy," Two weeks later Major Myer was ordered to report to the Commanding General of the Department of New Mexico for signaling duty.
+The act also contained another important provision: it authorized the appointment, on the Army staff, of one Signal Officer with the rank, pay, and allowances of a major of cavalry.
+On 2 July 1860, "Assistant Surgeon Albert J. Myer (was appointed) to be Signal Officer, with the rank of Major, 27 June 1860, to fill an original tacancy, Two weeks later Major Myer was ordered to report to the Commanding General of the Department of New Mexico for signaling duty.
 The War Department also directed that two officers be detailed as his assistants.
-During a several months' campaign against hostile Navajos, an extensive test of Myer's new system, using both flags and torches, was conducted, with much success.
-In October 1860, a Lieut J.E.B.
-Stuart, later to become famous as a Confederate cavalry leader, tendered his services to aid in signal instruction.
-It may interest you to learn that one of the officers who served as an assistant to Myer in demonstrating his system before the board which made a study of Myer's system before it was adopted by the Army was a Lieut E.P.
+During a several months' campaign against hostile Navajos, an extensive test of Myer's new system, using both flags and torches, was conducted/with much success.
+In October 1860, a Lieut.
+J.E.B.
+Stuart, later to become famous as a Confederate cavalry leader, tendered his services to aid in signal instruction: Strange of the merceture to note that one of the officers who served as an assistant to The that one of the officers who served as an assistant to Myer in demonstrating his system before the board, which made a study of Myen's exeten before it was adopted by the Army was a Lieut, E.P.
 Alexander, Corps of Engineers.
-We shall hear more about him presently, but at the moment I will say that on the outbreak of the Civil War, Alexander organized the Confederate Signal Corps, which was established by the Act of the Confederate Congress "To organize a Signal Corps".
-The Act was approved on 19 April 1862 -- nearly a year earlier than the Signal Corps of the Federal Army was likewase established as a separate corps.
+We shall hear more about him presently, but at the moment I will say that on the outbreak of M. Mar, Alexander organized the Confederate Signal Corps.
+Corps which was established by the Act of the Confederate Congress "To organise -sparoved on 19 April 1862 - nearly a year than the Signal Corps of the Federal Army was likewase established as a separate